-We obtained management's value in use calculations and assessed the key assumptions including forecast charter rates, forecast utilisation, inflation and discount rates.
+We obtained management's estimates of the value in use of the accomodation modules and assessed the key assumptions including forecast charter rates, forecast utilisation and discount rates.
 We assessed these assumptions by reference to market data and past experience of the Group.
 These included:

-- comparing the forecast charter rates and utilisation to those achieved in prior periods; - comparing forecast charter rates to signed contracts for contracted periods and challenging basis of charter rates post-contracted periods; - re-computing the discount rates using market inputs, and incorporating market, country and asset-specific risk premiums; and - testing the mathematical accuracy of the calculations.
+- comparing the forecast charter rates and utilisation to those achieved in prior periods; - comparing forecast charter rates to signed contracts for contracted periods and challenging the basis of charter rates post-contracted periods; and - re-computing the discount rates using market inputs, and incorporating market, country and asset-specific risk premiums.